sadikovi/olcPixelGameEngine-rs/README.md

 I try keeping the methods and constants similar to the original C++ code so the API feels familiar and it is easy to follow along the tutorial videos.

-The code builds on Linux and macOS/OSX (any 10.x, including older versions, only X11 is required) and uses my mac port of pixel game engine https://github.com/sadikovi/olcPixelGameEngine-macos.
+The code builds on Linux, Windows, and macOS/OSX (any 10.x, including older versions, only X11 is required) and uses my mac port of pixel game engine https://github.com/sadikovi/olcPixelGameEngine-macos.

 You can link the crate as a dependency and extend `Application` trait to run the pixel game engine: